Setting up Portals

 To define a portal user type

-- Under Portal User Type enter a name e.g., parents, partners or vehicle service.
+- Under Portal User Type enter a name.
+(For example: parents, partners, vehicle service).

 - Click Next.